 - The People’s Network: Computing Students Work for More Transparent Internet

-John P. Imlay Jr. Dean of Computing
+John P. Imlay Jr. Dean of Computing and Professor

 Zvi Galil was born in Tel-Aviv, Israel.
 He earned BS and MS degrees in Applied Mathematics from Tel Aviv University, both summa cum laude.
 He then obtained a PhD in Computer Science from Cornell University.
 After a post-doctorate in IBM's Thomas J. Watson research center, he returned to Israel and joined the faculty of Tel-Aviv University.
 He served as the chair of the Computer Science department in 1979-1982.